 Your job is to develop a website backed by content management system.
 Please create your own theme as a child-theme of a given starter WordPress theme.
 Please name your theme Kazan_MuseumTour.

 The goal of this website is to present museums in Kazan, with some selected meseums that contain extra news information.
 It also gives a list of upcoming events.
 The goal of this website is to present an overview of all available museums in Kazan and to give a list of upcoming events, which could be of interest to all tourists visiting Kazan.
 The target audience for this page are tourists visiting Kazan.
-This can be a wide range, therefore you will define your interpretation of the target audience (based on “tourists visiting Kazan”) and document this definition in your submission.
-Also please make sure you have the heading and tagline deinfed in the content management system.
+This can be a wide range, therefore you will define your interpretation of the target audience (based on “tourists visiting Kazan”).
+Also please make sure you have the title and slogan deinfed in the content management system.

 The admin and editor need to have the possibility to add and modify every entry for each museum to either update existing information or add new museums to the list.